NDecision/Banzai/README.md

   * Faulted - The node faulted (threw an exception)

 ##Registering Nodes
-Registering nodes with an IOC container is easy with Autofac using the extensions available in the Banzai.Autofac library.
+Registering nodes with an IOC container is easy.
+Currently, we provide Autofac helpers in the Banzai.Autofac library.
 These extensions scan the indicated assembly for any custom nodes you have created and register them as themselves and their implemented interfaces.
 Nodes are registered as Transient/PerDependency.